yusacetin/xfwaita4/README.md

 ## Libadwaita Theme for XFWM4

 This is an Adwaita "port" for XFWM4 made with screenshots from Gnome applications.
+View on xfce-look.org: https://www.xfce-look.org/p/2263355

 ### Screenshots